jhipster/generator-jhipster/CONTRIBUTING.md

         * `--colorizelogfile`: keep color in your log file, **this optional parameter is strongly advise for readability**.
 Check `./build-samples.sh help` to know more about it.
     * `verify` generate, and beside test samples like in Travis CI.
 Very interesting if you want check quickly know correctness of your modifications.
 Very interesting if you want check before push.

-4. Then `./build-samples.sh start sample_name` to start the application and check what is rendered in your web browser.
+3. Then `./build-samples.sh start sample_name` to start the application and check what is rendered in your web browser.

+**IMPORTANT NOTE**: `yarn link` is automatically performed.
+Therefore at the end of the execution, the command `jhipster` refers to your development project.
+To restore it, type `yarn unlink`.

 #### Synopsis